FantRS/screen-reader/README.md

 ## ✨ Features

-- Cross-platform Rust implementation (Linux focused).
+- Rust implementation for Linux.
 - Uses `maim` for interactive screenshot capture.
 - OCR support for English, Ukrainian, and Russian.
 - Outputs recognized text directly into the clipboard.